gtema/openstack/README.md

 ## Terminal User Interface (TUI)

 Exploring the cloud resources using CLI is not something very comfortable.
-A terminal user interface imroves user experience when a quick look at currently present resources is required.
+A terminal user interface improves user experience when a quick look at currently present resources is required.

 openstack_tui (`ostui` as a binary name) is such TUI built upon